Overview of Society Registration

 Importance of Society Registration in India

 Section 20 of Societies Registration Act, 1860 defines the fundamental purposes to incorporate a Society:

 - Diffuse or promote Political Education and useful knowledge;

 - Foundation and maintenance of Reading Rooms or Libraries, Galleries or Public Museum.

-The following documents are required for Society Registration:
+The following documents are required for Society Registration as follows: